How to Install Nginx Mainline on Rocky Linux 9/8

 Enabling the Imported Repository

 Initially, the stable version of Nginx is set as the default.
-To use the mainline version, you first need to enable the repository you imported.
+To use the mainline version, you must first enable the repository you imported.
 Begin by installing the DNF-utils package, which provides essential tools for managing repositories and packages:

 sudo dnf install dnf-utils -y